 Portable storage devices should not be used for downloading and/or transporting sensitive personal information.
-These are too easily lost or stolen.
-Commission staff are expressly expected not to do this unless a business case has been made, and approval obtained, for what is proposed.
-Advice on this can be obtained from IT staff (IT Code of Conduct, para.
-17).
+These are too easily lost or stolen and are usually not encrypted.
+Commission staff are expressly expected not to do this unless a business case has been made, and approval obtained from the Senior Information Risk Officer (Head of Corporate Services), for what is proposed.
+Advice on this can be obtained from IT staff.
+The Commission has purchased a small number of USB memory sticks which staff can borrow from the Commission IT team.
+These memory sticks are encrypted to a level that meets current internationally recognised standards.